Incomplete determinantal processes: from random matrix to Poisson statistics: Incomplete determinantal processes

 The function $K: \X \times \X \to\C$ is called the {\bf correlation kernel}.
 For instance, given random points $(\lambda_1,\dots, \lambda_N)$ with the joint density $G_N(x)=e^{-\beta \mathscr{H}^N_V(x)}/Z^N_V$ on $\X^N$, see \eqref{log_gas}, the random measure $ \sum_{k=1}^N \delta_{\lambda_k}$ defines a point process and its correlation functions satisfy $\rho_N = N!
 G_N$ and

 for all $k<N$.
 When $\beta=2$, it is easy to verify that

 and that, by formula \eqref{correlation_function}, the process $\Xi$ is determinantal with the correlation kernel $K^N_V$ given by \eqref{kernel}.
-In general, if $K\in L^2(\X\times \X, \mu\times \mu)$ is a symmetric function which satisfies the property \eqref{projection}, then there exists a determinantal process on $\X$ with correlation kernel $K$; c.f.~\cite[Theorem~3]{Soshnikov}. \\
+In general, if $K$ is a continuous, Hermitian symmetric, function which satisfies property~\eqref{projection}, then there exists a determinantal process on $\X$ with correlation kernel $K$; c.f.~\cite[Theorem~3]{Soshnikov}.